GENI-NSF/geni-tools/README-omni.txt

      each Aggregate Manager must trust the signer of your user credentials, in order for you to talk to it.
-This is why you add the CH certificate to /etc/sfa/trusted_roots or to the -r argument of your GCF gcf-am.py.  d.
-Omni will then convert the proprietary RSPecs into a single 'omnispec'.
+This is why you add the CH certificate to /etc/sfa/trusted_roots or to the -r argument of your GCF gcf-am.py.
+  d.
+Omni will then save the RSpec from each aggregate into a separate
+     XML File (the -o option requested that).
+Files will be named 'rspec-<server>.xml'
+     (Without the -n argument, Omni would convert the proprietary RSPecs all into a single 'omnispec'.)
+ 4. Edit this file (or create a new file, per the control framework documentation) to specify which resources you want to reserve.
- 4. Save this to a file.
-You can then edit this file to reserve resources, by changing 'allocate: false' to 'allocate: true' wherever the resource is not already allocated ('allocated: true').
+    If you used an omnispec, do this by changing 'allocate: false' to 'allocate: true' wherever the resource is not already allocated ('allocated: true').
  5. Create a Slice.
 Slices are created at your Clearinghouse.
 Slices are named based on the Clearinghouse authority that signs for them.
 Using the shorthand (just the name of your slice within PG, for example) allows Omni to ensure your Slice is named correctly.
     So run: omni.py createslice MyGreatTestSlice
  6. Allocate your Resources.
-Given a slice, and your edited omnispec file, you are ready to allocate resources by creating slivers at each of the Aggregate Managers.
+Given a slice, and your edited rspec file, you are ready to allocate resources by creating slivers at each of the Aggregate Managers.
 Omni will contact your Clearinghouse again, to get the credentials for your slice.
-It will parse your omnispec file, converting it back into framework specific RSpec format as necessary.
-It will then contact each Aggregate Manager in your omnispec where you are reserving resources, calling the GENI AM API CreateSliver call on each.
+    If you used an omnispec, omni will parse your omnispec file, converting it back into framework specific RSpec format as necessary.
+    If you used a native RSpec, you specify the URL of the aggregate where you want to reserve resources.
+Otherwise with an omnispec, omni will then contact each Aggregate Manager in your omnispec where you are reserving resources.
+    Then omni will call the GENI AM API CreateSliver call on the Aggregate Manager.
 It will supply your Slice Credentials (from the Clearinghouse) plus your own user certificate, and the RSpec.
 At this point, you have resources and can do your experiment.
  7. Renew or Delete.
 After a while you may want to Renew your Sliver that is expiring, or Delete it.
 Omni will contact the Clearinghouse, get a list of all Aggregates, and invoke